-What stumps many buyers is knowing what is involved in the actual process of securing finance.
+Calculate Now What stumps many buyers is knowing what is involved in the actual process of securing finance.
 Unless you’re an investor, securing a loan to buy property is something you might do just once or twice in your lifetime.
 It’s strange and scary territory for even the hardiest of souls.
 How much can I borrow?
 What fees will I need to pay?
 How much will it all cost?

-Tim Bowcock, uno’s head of mortgage services, has prepared a series of simple steps that shows how uno can help prospective buyers move from property dreamers to homeowners.
+Tim Bowcock, UNO’s head of mortgage services, has prepared a series of simple steps that shows how UNO can help prospective buyers move from property dreamers to homeowners.

 - You apply and provide documents to verify your application information.
 This would include things such as photo ID, payslips and bank statements.